alpaka-group/llama/docs/pages/introduction.rst

 Once a view is created, the user can navigate on the data managed by the view.
 On top of a view, a :ref:`VirtualView <label-virtualview>` can be created, offering access to a subrange of the array domain.
-Elements of the array domain, called datums, are accessed on both, View and VirtualView, by calling :cpp:`operator()` with an instance of the array domain.
+Elements of the array domain, called records, are accessed on both, View and VirtualView, by calling :cpp:`operator()` with an instance of the array domain.
-This access returns a :ref:`VirtualDatum <label-virtualdatum>`, allowing further access using the tags from the datum domain, until eventually a reference to actual data in memory is returned.
+This access returns a :ref:`VirtualRecord <label-virtualrecord>`, allowing further access using the tags from the record dimension, until eventually a reference to actual data in memory is returned.

 Example use cases